sofiapoh/nodeDebuggerTutorial/README.md

 ###First you need to install devtool

-You can fid some information about it [here](https://www.npmjs.com/package/devtool).
+You can find some information about it [here](https://www.npmjs.com/package/devtool).

 1. ``npm install devtool -g `` you want to install it globally.
 2. Once it's installed you can run it by writing ``devtool <the file you want to debug>`` example: in the tutorial you would want to run ``devtool server.js``